thomaspinder/thomaspinder/README.md

 ### Hi there 👋

-I'm a third year PhD student in Statistics at [Lancaster University](https://www.lancaster.ac.uk/maths/).
+I'm a third year PhD student in Statistics at [Lancaster University](https://www.lancaster.ac.uk/maths/) currently working as Applied Science intern at Amazon.

 Broadly speaking, I'm interested in:
 - Gaussian processes